b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

-We see that roughly `jl rowPerc[1]`% of `blue` eyed people got `diseaseX` compared to roughly `jl rowPerc[2]`% of people with `other` eye color and that the difference is statistically significant (p < 0.05).
+We see that roughly `jl rowPerc[1]`% of `blue` eyed people got `diseaseX` compared to roughly `jl rowPerc[2]`% of people with `other` eye color and that the difference is statistically significant ($p \le 0.05$).
 So people with `other` eye color should be more careful with exposure to sun (of course, these are just made up data).

 Another option is to use a method analogous to the one we applied in
 @sec:compare_contin_data_one_way_anova and